Power from the people! This is how Sweden is governed.

 The European level

 As a consequence of a new global security situation, Sweden now plays a more active role in European security cooperation.
-In 2021 Sweden is chair of the Organization for Security and Co-operation in Europe (OSCE).
-For the period of 2017–2018, Sweden was a member of the UN Security Council.
+During 2017–2018, Sweden was a member of the UN Security Council.
+In 2021 Sweden chaired the Organization for Security and Co-operation in Europe (OSCE).

 History of Swedish elections